-It is SCDRO's determination that alternatives have been incorporated to the proposed project to the extent feasible and there is no practicable alternative to locating the proposed project in the floodplain.
-This is due to 1) the need to restore safe, sanitary and affordable housing within the disaster-impacted community; 2) the desire to not unduly displace residents, disconnecting them from their economic and social networks; 3) the need to enact economically viable and fiscally responsible programs within federal CDBG-DR allocation limits; and 4) the limited scope and impact of the proposed project combined with the program's ability to mitigate and minimize impacts on human health, public property and floodplain values.
-The SCDRO has determined that the proposed project would not result in significant adverse impacts to flood levels, flood risk, or the flow of floodwaters on the project site or surrounding areas, and in some circumstances may even reduce flood levels, flood risk, and increase the storage capacity of the floodplain within the project area.
-Therefore, the proposed project complies with the National Flood Insurance Program (NFIP), HUD's regulations on Floodplain Management and Protection of Wetlands (24 CFR Part 55) and Final Rule (78 FR 68719), and Executive Order 11988: Floodplain Management.
+It is our determination that there is no practicable alternative to locating the proposed project in the floodplain.
+This is due to 1) the need to provide safe, decent and affordable housing; 2) the desire to not displace residents; 3) the lack of a relocation/buy-out program; and 4) the limited scope and impact of the proposed project related to impacts on human health, public property, and floodplain values.
+The SCDRO has determined that the proposed project would not result in significant adverse impacts to flood levels, flood risk, or the flow of floodwaters on the project site or surrounding areas.
+The project would reduce flood level, flood risk, and the flow of floodwaters onto the project area.
+Therefore, the proposed project would be compliant with the National Flood Insurance Act of 1968 (44 CFR § 59) and EO 11988 on Floodplain Management (42 FR 26951).]